-Is There an Accountant in the House?
+Is there an accountant in the house?
 Cost allocation problems can truly distort management's perceptions of product-line profitability.
 Let's say your client has two products: one is in production 80 percent of the time and is highly profitable; the other only runs 20 percent of the time and is only marginally profitable.
 If you require each product to carry half the overhead costs, you may announce that it doesn't make sense to produce the second product, even though you can sell it at a price above its variable cost.
 Wrong!

-Pocket Guide to Case Interview Language
+Guide to Interview Language

 In addition to knowing the buzzwords you'll hear during the interview, you should also be prepared to toss a few buzzwords of your own in the direction of your interviewer.
-In order to help you draw that ever-so-important picture of you-as-consultant, WetFeet has included a short vocabulary list for your use.
+To help you draw that ever-so-important picture of you-asconsultant, WetFeet has included a short vocabulary list for your use.
 Feel free to add to this list as your creativity allows.

-How to Describe Yourself How Not to Describe Yourself
+How to Describe Yourself How NOT to Describe Yourself

-During a Consulting Interview During a Consulting Interview

 Self-starter Vacation-oriented

 Analytical Inflexible

 Out-of-the-box thinker Silicon

 Goal-oriented Bodacious

 Leader Unprincipled

-Resourceful Touchy-feelie
+Resourceful Touchy-feely

 High-energy Combative

 Inquisitive Weak-kneed

 Hard worker Indecisive

 Team-oriented Follower

 Successful Status-oriented

 Numbers-oriented Whiny

-Eager to learn Ill-mannered
+Eager to learn III-mannered

 Positive Short-tempered

 Experienced Vengeful

 Recently married Previously dinged